What is Landing Page Optimization?

 Contact form optimization

-Optimizing your contact form in other words means keeping it simple.
-We found out reducing the number of form fields from 11 to 4 with one of our clients improved conversions by an impressive 120%.
+Optimizing your contact form means keeping it simple.
+We found that reducing form fields from 11 to 4 with one of our clients improved conversions by an impressive 120%.

 For maximum conversions, place your form above the fold and pair it with a compelling, benefit-focused headline.
-Test different form placements and configurations, such as a sidebar format, pop-up, or embedded design, while clearly communicating your value proposition to your target audience.
+Test different form placements and configurations while clearly communicating your value proposition.

 Optimize it for SEO

-Focus on creating high-quality, relevant content that satisfies both search engine requirements and user intent like this one :).
+Focus on creating high-quality, relevant content that satisfies both search engine requirements and user intent.

 A/B Test everything

-We A/B test everything, from headlines and images to call-to-action buttons and form layouts, to identify the elements that drive the most conversions for you.
-By comparing two versions of your landing page and isolating specific variables, we make data-driven decisions to boost your conversion rates well beyond the 2.35% industry average.
+We A/B test everything, from headlines and images to call-to-action buttons and form layouts, to identify the elements that drive the most conversions.
+We run tests until reaching a 95% confidence level, ensuring the insights are reliable and actionable.

 For instance, when working with an e-commerce client, we increased their conversions by 27% by simply changing the CTA from "Buy Now" to "Get Your Free Trial."